A woman uses her credit card to pay for gas at the pump.

 How does a credit card skimmer work?

-Credit card skimmers are attached to card readers at ATMs, gas stations, or POS terminals and scan or “skim” the card when you use it.
-They’re usually mounted over the existing card scanner in POS terminals or ATMs.
+A thief will attach a credit card skimmer to card readers at ATMs, gas stations, or retail card terminals.
+Skimmers mount directly over the existing card scanner.
+When you scan your card, the skimmer will steal your card information.
 At ATMs, tiny cameras or keypad overlays enable scammers to steal your PIN.

 As credit card technology has evolved, scammers have devised new ways to steal and misuse card information.
 You may already know that many credit cards now use EMV chips to protect users from the security vulnerabilities of magnetic strip payments.
-However, fraudsters have developed newer devices to steal information from EMV chips.
-This is called credit card shimming, and it follows the same premise.
+However, fraudsters have developed newer devices to steal information from chip cards.
+This is credit card shimming, and it follows the same premise.

-Shimmers steal card data using the card’s EMV chip.
-In this case, fraudsters insert an ultra-thin device called a "shim" that has a microchip and flash storage into card reader slots that accept chips.
-The shim transfers the information from your credit card to the device.
+Shimmers steal card data using the card’s chip.
+In this case, fraudsters insert an ultra-thin device called a "shim" that has a microchip and flash storage into card reader slots that accept chip cards.
+The shim transfers the card info from your credit card to the device.

-Scammers may use the stolen data to create fake credit cards that can be used to make purchases or withdrawals from the actual card’s account.
+Scammers may use the stolen data to create fake credit cards.
+The scammer then uses the fake card to make purchases or withdrawals from the actual card’s account.

 How can you identify a credit card skimmer?

-In order to identify a credit card skimmer, it’s important to know what to look for.
-ATM skimmers are specially designed to mimic the ATM's scanner, so it can be difficult to identify one unless you know what to look for.
+To identify a credit card skimmer, it’s important to know what to look for.
+ATM skimmers usually look similar to the ATM's scanner, so it can be difficult to identify one unless you know what to look for.

-It may not be apparent at first glance, so here are some tips from the Office of the Nevada Attorney General to help you spot a skimmer.
+It may not be apparent at first glance, so here are some common tips to help you spot a skimmer.

-- At gas pumps, you should find a security tape near the reader.
-If the seal is broken, this may be a sign that a scammer has already tampered with it.
+• At gas pumps, you should be able to see a strip of security tape near the reader.
+If there is a break in the seal, it could be a sign that scanner is at risk.

-POS skimmers are tougher to identify, especially when you have to hand your card to an employee to tap.
+The skimmers at a retail counter (POS) are tougher to identify, especially when you hand your card to an employee to tap.
 If possible, look closely at the card reader to see if anything seems off.
-Skimmers are designed to blend in and can be tough to spot, even for trained law enforcement officers.
+Skimmers often blend in and can be tough to spot, even for trained law enforcement officers.
 But there are other steps you can take to avoid skimming.

 How can you avoid credit card skimming?

-The first step to steering clear of skimming is to be aware and careful.
+The first step to preventing skimming is to be aware and careful.
 Observation and caution go a long way.
 If you have any doubts about the machine you’re about to use, don’t use it.
-If using your card is necessary, consider these options.
+If using your card is necessary, consider these options from the NYPD.

 Be mindful of using an ATM in a tourist area

-Remember that touristy areas are popular targets for thieves because of the high traffic and relatively low awareness.
+Remember that tourist areas are popular targets for thieves because of the high traffic.
+Additionally, you might find your focus is on taking in the new sights and not watching your surroundings.
 Be extra vigilant when using your card in such spots.
 If an ATM requires you to tap, swipe or insert your card in the entrance door for entry, carefully examine the door slot, too.

 Inspect the card reader before using it